 [Update] PacerMonitor no longer allows you to opt out of their website.
 However, you still have options for fixing your search results.
 Schedule time to speak with one of our experts or just give us a call: 646-863-8282.

 It’s common for court records and legal proceedings to find their way into search results – and if you’ve been involved in any type of legal proceedings, then you likely have a listing from PacerMonitor.com showing up when you Google your name.

 Based on the nature of the legal proceedings, a pacer monitor court record could be putting your online reputation at risk.

 You’re going to be Googled — by potential employers, clients/customers, business partners, colleagues, and more.
 What they find could impact their impression of you, especially since a court record on PacerMonitor doesn’t provide much context to the situation (For example, if you were wrongfully named in a lawsuit).

-We put together this quick guide to provide you with more info on what pacermonitor is, how they got your information, and how you can get it removed.
+We put together this quick guide to provide you with more info on what PacerMonitor is, how they got your information, and what your options are for dealing with them.